Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 ## Conclusions
 Duration: 5

-In this lab, we built a demo to show how to ingest real-time data using Amazon Kinesis Data Firehose with low latency.
+In this lab, we built a demo to show how to ingest real-time data using Amazon Data Firehose with low latency.
 We demonstrated this using a self-managed Kafka connector on an EC2 instance.
 Alternatively, if you have infrastructure supported by either [Amazon EKS](https://aws.amazon.com/eks/) or
-[Amazon ECS](https://aws.amazon.com/ecs/), you can use them to host your containerized Kinesis producers as well.
+[Amazon ECS](https://aws.amazon.com/ecs/), you can use them to host your containerized ADF producers as well.

 For those of you who are interested in learning more about how to build sleek dashboards for monitoring the live flight data, please navigate to this
 [quickstart](https://quickstarts.snowflake.com/guide/getting_started_with_amg_and_streamlit_on_real-time_dashboarding/) to continue.